 Bereavement Services offers support, education and referrals to families in the Children’s Minnesota system after the death of their child.
 We acknowledge the profound grief that comes with a child’s death and encourage families to honor their grief and the memory of their child.

-Our programs are intended to give comfort and support to families during the first year and beyond.
-Children’s staff from the disciplines of chaplaincy, psychology, social work, Child Life and nursing deliver continued care through education and emotional support.
+Our programs are intended to give comfort and support to families following the death of their child.
+Children’s staff, from the disciplines of spiritual care, psychology, social work, child life, nursing, and medicine, work together to care for bereaved families using education and emotional support resources.
 Services are offered at no charge to families.

 Our resources for families